dataframing/dataframing.github.io/_posts/2017-02-02-twitch-analysis.md

 Featured Channels
 =================

 Our data set also includes a feature on whether or not a channel was featured on the Twitch homepage.
-Being featured to all of Twitch might lead to an up-and-coming channel's mainstream discovery, or it might manifest as a minor bump in a well-known channel's viewership.
+Being featured to all of Twitch might lead to an up-and-coming channel's mainstream discovery, or it might manifest as a minor increase in a well-known channel's viewership.
 I'd be curious to know whether being featured has a significant impact on viewership, and whether features are being spread relatively equally or concentrated on particular categories.
 Let's find out!

 ``` r
 # Determine summary statistics for getting featured.